AdamBoley/Task-Manager/README.md

 The Jinja for loop in the tasks page also uses the sort method to sort the tasks bu due date

 When adding the edit_task functionality, I figured out 90% of what was needed

+Deployment notes:
+Heroku needs a file called `requirements.txt`
+This tells Heroku what dependencies and packages are installed

+Run `pip3 list`
+This shows all of the packages installed in the workspace

+The output can be transcribed to a requirements.txt file with:
+`pip3 freeze --local > requirements.txt`

+Heroku also needs a Procfile:
+`echo web: python run.py > Procfile`
+The echo command will add a blank line to the bottom of the Procfile.
+This can cause issues with deploying, so delete it